Apple cider vinegar has gained popularity in recent years and is often touted as a healthy cure-all for everything.

 After reviewing the health benefits that apple cider vinegar has to offer, it is important to remember that there can be some drawbacks to this household staple.

-Apple cider vinegar has high acidity that can cause some damage to your body when taken excessively.
+Apple cider vinegar has a high acidity that can cause some damage to your body when taken excessively.
 As always, it is best to use this ingredient in moderation.

 Damaged Tooth Enamel